-- MSM who may have condomless anal sex in the future - People who have chemsex or group sex - Women who have bisexual male partner(s) - People from high prevalence countries (eg in Sub Saharan Africa) - People who tend to have partners from high prevalence countries - People who have transactional sex - People who inject drugs or who's partner(s) inject drugs (PrEP for injecting risk alone is currently off licence in Scotland.
+- Current sexual partners, irrespective of gender, of people who have HIV with a detectable viral load - MSM (inc transgender men) and transgender women with a bacterial rectal STI in the last 12 months - 3.
+MSM (including transgender men) and transgender women reporting condomless penetrative anal sex - 4.
+MSM who anticipate condomless anal sex in the future - 5.
+People who have chemsex, group sex or sex at 'sex on site premises' - 6.
+Women, transgender or non-binary individuals who have bisexual/MSM male partner(s) - 7.
+People from high prevalence countries (eg in Sub Saharan Africa) - 8.
+People who tend to have partners from high prevalence countries - 9.
+People who have transactional sex - 10.
+People who inject drugs or who's partner(s) inject drugs (PrEP for injecting risk alone is currently off licence in Scotland.
 Discuss these cases with GUM consultant/outreach PrEP team to identify whether PrEP indicated)